1988–89 FA Cup: Fifth round proper

 The fifth set of games were played over the weekend 18–19 February 1989, with replay being played on 22 February.
+Fourth Division side Grimsby Town was the lowest-ranked team in the draw.

 Sixth round proper

 Most of the sixth round of FA Cup games were played over the weekend 18–19 March 1989, with a replay on 22 March.

-Third Division Brentford's impressive cup run was ended by a 4–0 defeat at Liverpool, who were chasing the double.
+Third Division Brentford was the last club from the First Round left in the competition, but their impressive cup run was ended by a 4–0 defeat at Liverpool, who were chasing the double.

 Wimbledon's defence of the trophy ended with a 1–0 defeat at Everton.

 West Ham United, struggling in the league but thriving in the cup competitions (as League Cup semi-finalists), surrendered their chances of FA Cup glory with a 3-1 replay defeat to Norwich City following a goalless draw in the first game.

 Nottingham Forest kept alive their outside chances of a unique domestic treble by winning 1–0 against Manchester United, who lost their own last chance of silverware in a season in which they had failed to feature in the title race.

+Replay

 Semi-finals

-The FA Cup semi-finals were scheduled for 15 April 1989 and this would be the last year that both games were scheduled to be held simultaneously on a Saturday afternoon with a 3pm kick off.
-The Everton–Norwich City game was completed as expected; however, the Liverpool–Nottingham Forest game was abandoned after six minutes due to the Hillsborough Disaster which claimed 94 lives on 15 April 1989 (the final death toll was 97).
-There was talk that the competition for this season would be abandoned, but on 30 April, it was confirmed that both teams would continue in the competition and play in a rescheduled semi-final, which was replayed on 7 May and won 3–1 by Liverpool.
+The FA Cup semi-finals were scheduled for 15 April 1989 and this was the last year that both games were scheduled to be held simultaneously on a Saturday afternoon with a 3pm kick off.
+The Everton–Norwich City game was completed as expected, but the Liverpool–Nottingham Forest game was abandoned after six minutes due to the Hillsborough Disaster.
+The disaster caused 94 deaths on 15 April 1989 (the final death toll was 97).
+There was talk that the competition for this season would be abandoned, but on 30 April, it was confirmed that both teams would continue in the competition and play in a rescheduled semi-final, which was played on 7 May and won 3–1 by Liverpool.

 Norwich's hopes of a first-ever FA Cup final were ended as Everton beat them 1–0 to book the second all-Merseyside FA Cup final in four seasons.